 The municipality also has a Roads Master Plan (RMP) which is updated annually to cater for the completed and new developments.
 The new university, ICC, Urban renewal project in Tekwane, Nkosi City and fresh produce market will have a significant influence on the traffic, therefore the plan will also be updated to cater for that.
-Table 2.6.5 below gives estimated.
+Table 2.6.5 below gives a backlog status quo in terms of municipal roads: